 A guide to Tom Stoppard plays recently performed in the West End

-Considered to be one of Britain’s finest twentieth-century playwrights, Tom Stoppard returns to the West End in 2020 with his newest play, Leopoldstadt.
-Set to be his most personal play to date, Stoppard’s work are evocative, making audiences consider the society around them as well as previous generations.
-Find out more about recent world premieres and revivals of Tom Stoppard plays in London, and book your tickets for Leopoldstadt now.
+Considered to be one of Britain’s finest twentieth-century playwrights, Tom Stoppard returned to the West End in 2020 with his newest play, Leopoldstadt.
+As his most personal play to date, Stoppard’s work are evocative, making audiences consider the society around them as well as previous generations.
+Find out more about recent world premieres and revivals of Tom Stoppard plays in London.

 Tom Stoppard plays in London

 A Separate Peace

 Tom Stoppard asks how society works in his 1964 play, following the hilarious attempts of nursing home staff as they treat their patients.
 In particular, there’s John Brown, but he’s a healthy resident.
 Why is he there?
 As part of The Remote Read series, watch David Morrissey, Jenna Coleman, Ed Stoppard and Maggie Service in an exclusive virtual reading of A Separate Peace.